THE BATTLE OF UHUD

 Do you see Khalid killing us today,

-for the sin of al Usayfir al Kadhdhab?
+For the sin of al Usaifir al Kadhdhab?

 We did not abandon the religion of the Prophet,